 4. Network infrastructure optimization

 Now onto network infrastructure — software-defined networks have led to an abundance of data on the network itself, allowing AI models to learn, optimize, and self-heal.
-Data about the network is processed in real-time, allow telecoms to detect potential hardware issues before they get serious, avoiding network outages or congestions that customers despise.
+Data about the network is processed in real-time, allow telecoms to detect network anomalies or potential hardware issues before they get serious, avoiding network outages or congestions that customers despise.

 The AI model learns when additional load-balancing may be needed, or when a system needs to be restarted.
 Fault prediction alerts engineers when the hardware is about to malfunction, allowing technicians in the field to alter configurations before it actually fails.